Daddy Bao | Steamed Buns in Tooting

 Which isn’t very old fashioned at all.

-NOTE: Daddy Bao is open now.
+NOTE: Daddy Bao is open for lunch and dinner, Tuesday-Sunday.
 You can find out more, and book a table right HERE.

 Daddy Bao | 113 Mitcham Road, SW17 9PE